niks-yad/whatsapp-ai-bot/README.md

 ![WhatsApp AI Bot](https://raw.githubusercontent.com/niks-yad/whatsapp-ai-bot/main/bot-demo-qr.png)

+How to use: Scan the QR or directly message on the given number, and send the join code (join warm-white), followed by a "Hi".

 🚀 **Project Status: Scaling for Production**

-Currently migrating from cloud-hosted Render instance to self-hosted infrastructure due to performance limitations.
-Render free tier drops requests beyond 10 simultaneous users — scaling to handle 100+ concurrent users with proper CI/CD pipeline.